George Kittle Player Prop Bets for the NFL Playoffs | San Francisco vs. Green Bay 1/22/2022

 Season Stats

-- Kittle has caught 71 passes on 94 targets for 910 yards and six touchdowns, averaging 53.5 yards per game.
+- Kittle has racked up 910 yards on 71 receptions with six touchdowns, averaging 53.5 yards per game, on 94 targets.

 - Kittle has been the target of 94 of his team's 514 passing attempts this season, or 18.3% of the target share.

-- Kittle (nine red zone targets) has been the recipient of 14.3% of his team's 63 red zone pass attempts.
+- Kittle has seen the ball thrown his way nine times in the red zone this season, 14.3% of his team's 63 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Kittle's matchup with the Packers.